Later Years, 1992–2012

 In 1992, Rev. Moon declared the end of the Holy Spirit Association for the Unification of World Christianity.
 He established the Family Federation for World Peace and Unification, fostering a global community of families from diverse races, faiths, and cultures, united in the conviction that God-centered love, strong marriages, and thriving families are the foundations for addressing society’s core challenges.

 Following the September 11, 2001 attacks in the United States, Rev. Moon convened a peace conference in October 2001, uniting global religious and political leaders.
-In December 2001, he organized a groundbreaking conference in Indonesia for Muslim leaders, titled Islam and the Future World of Peace, highlighting his belief in Islam’s vital role in the pursuit of global peace.
+In December 2001, he organized a groundbreaking conference in Indonesia for Muslim leaders, titled “Islam and the Future World of Peace,” highlighting his belief in Islam’s vital role in the pursuit of global peace.

-Beginning in 2006, a number of Rev. and Mrs. Moon's children and adult grandchildren, accompanied by their spouses, joined Mrs. Moon on a world tour to 120 nations, dedicated to world peace.
-Audiences worldwide were inspired that Rev. Moon’s important work is being effectively continued through the dedication of the second and third generations of his family.
+While the internet connects people globally through information, no physical infrastructure links all continents.
+During the 2005 and 2006 UPF Peace Tours, Rev. Moon advocated for a Bering Strait crossing to bridge cultural, religious, geographic, and political divides.Beginning in 2006, a number of Rev. and Mrs. Moon's children and adult grandchildren, accompanied by their spouses, joined Mrs. Moon on a world tour to 120 nations, dedicated to world peace.
+Audiences worldwide were inspired that Rev. Moon’s important work was being effectively continued through the dedication of the second and third generations of his family.

 For decades Cheongpyeong Lake northeast of Seoul was a beloved prayer retreat for Rev. Moon.
 As he prayed in the hills nearby, his conviction grew that one day there would be a peace village here and people from all over the world would come to his homeland to learn peace.